The Bible and violence: Book of Joshua

-The tribe of Manasseh is given cities with Canaanites they can't drive out, but Joshua tells them that they will be able to (Joshua 17).
+The tribe of Manasseh is given cities with Canaanites who they are unable to drive out, but Joshua tells them that in due course they will be able to do so (Joshua 17:12-13,18).

 In Joshua 20, God tells Joshua to assign Cities of Refuge, so that "the manslayer that killeth any person through error and unawares may flee thither; and they shall be unto you for a refuge from the avenger of blood."

 Book of Judges

 The Book of Judges contains a number of violent incidents.
 There is a graphic description of the assassination of the Moabite King Eglon, who defecates while rolls of his fat suck in the blade used to kill him (Judges 3:22).
 Later on, Jael hammers a tent peg into an enemy commander's head while he slept after fleeing from a battle (Judges 4:21).
 During a time of conflict with Ammon, Jephthah makes a vow to God that he will sacrifice whatever comes first out of the house and ends up sacrificing his own daughter (Judges 11).
 Towards the end of the book, an unnamed Levite's concubine is raped, and dies shortly afterwards.
 The Levite dismembers her, and has parts of her body distributed across Israel to inform people about what happened (Judges 19:29).
 This triggers a civil war between the Benjamites and the Israelites that kills thousands of people.